fmatter/cariban_nps/overview.md

 > 3AnPx   Intens  Woxka  1+2-wife-Pos
 > ‘'These, Woxka, (are) our wives.’</pre>

--   ? (what is happening with mosonï and omoro?):
+-   unknown (what is happening with mosonï and omoro?):

 > (derbyshire-1965-p-064-the-wives-of-mawarye-and-woxka-122) Hixkaryána
 > (Derbyshire 1965: 64)